 Elevation gain: 400 feet

-You can visit Twin Falls all throughout the year, and in the summer it’s only a short two-mile hike.
+You can visit Twin Falls all throughout the year, and in the summer or spring in Washington, it’s only a short two-mile hike.
 This makes it great for beginner hikers or families, and you’ll love the reward at the end.

 However, I personally think visiting in the winter is the most magical time to visit.
 As you can see in the photo above, part of the waterfall becomes frozen and gives it a fun look.
 You should note that the main road is closed during this season, so you’ll have to park outside of it and account for an extra three miles each way.

-While you don’t have too much elevation gain, you’ll want to make sure you bring winter hiking boots or snowshoes if the snow is deep.
+While you don’t have too much elevation gain, you’ll want to make sure you bring your winter gear, such as winter hiking boots or snowshoes, if the snow is deep.
 This gear will help you have traction on the inclines.

 8. Coal Creek Falls